SHADES OF GREEN & EVERYTHING IN BETWEEN

 If you paint a north-facing room green with a cool blue undertone, you might find that things look a titbit nipply as your northern light ENCOURAGES this combination even cooler.
 If you want to BALANCE the temperature of your natural light, and if it suits your room’s interior finishes, consider the following…

-- Warm green paint colours.
+- Warm green paint colors.

 - Warm grays with a green undertone, as even these have a touch of yellow hiding in them.